charliedondapati/containers/codespace-labs.md

 k get events | grep web | grep image
 ```

 9. Remember that we tagged the images for our local registry as localhost:5000/roar-db:v1 and localhost:5000/roar-web:v1.
-But if you scroll back up and look at the “Image” property in the describe output, you’ll see that it actually specifies “localhost:5000/roar-db-v1”.
+But if you scroll back up and look at the “Image” name in the output from step 8, you’ll see that it actually specifies “localhost:5000/roar-db-v1”.

 10. We can change the existing deployment to see if this fixes things.
 But first, let's
 setup a watch in a separate terminal so we can see how Kubernetes changes